kubernetes/minikube/RELEASING.md

 After you've finished the release, run this command from the release commit to verify the release was done correctly:
 `make check-release`.

+## Update kubernetes.io docs

+If there are major changes, please send a PR upstream for this file https://github.com/kubernetes/kubernetes.github.io/blob/master/docs/getting-started-guides/minikube.md in order to keep the getting started guide up to date.